huderlem/porymap/docsrc/manual/editing-map-events.rst

     The flag value that controls if the object is visible.
 If the flag is set (equal to 1), then the object will be invisible.
 If the Event Flag is set to `0`, then the object will always be visible because `0` means "no flag".

 Trainer Type
-    `NONE`, `NORMAL`, or `SEE ALL DIRECTIONS`.
-If the object is a trainer, `NORMAL` means that the trainer will spot the player in the object's line-of-sight.
+    The trainer type used by the object.
+If the object is a trainer, `TRAINER_TYPE_NORMAL` means that the trainer will spot the player in the object's line-of-sight.

 Sight Radius or Berry Tree ID
     If the object is a trainer, this property control how many tiles the trainer can see to spot the player for battle.
 If the object is a berry tree, this specifies the global id of the berry tree.
 Each berry tree in the game has a unique berry tree id.

+In Connection
+    Exclusive to pokefirered.
+Used to replace objects that are visible in a map's connection with their corresponding object on the connecting map.
+When checked, these objects will make odd use of other fields; its trainer type value will be the connecting map number, its Sight Radius / Berry Tree Id will be the connecting map group, and its z coordinate will be the object's local id on the connecting map.

 .. _event-warps: